Exemptions for Drug & Alcohol Testing

 What Is a CFV: Covered Farm Vehicle?

-How to get Oregon Trip And Fuel Permit?
 Let’s define a covered farm vehicle (CFV) based on the FMCSA definition.
 After all, many of our customers ask us the following question.
 "What is a farm truck license plate?"
 A CFV gets registered in any state using a license plate.
 This refers to farm plate restrictions.
 The license plate recognizes the vehicle as an official farm vehicle.
-It gets operated by an owner-operator based at a farm.
+It is operated by an owner-operator based at a farm.
 Or, an employee of the owner-operator can operate the vehicle.
 (A family member also can operate a CFV.)
 A CFV will transport agricultural livestock or products.
 The vehicle can also transport supplies and/or farm machinery.
 Transportation takes place to or from any farm in the US.
 A CFV does not get used when for-hire motor carrier operations apply.
 The vehicle also doesn’t transport hazardous materials that need placarding.
-Check out Motor Carrier Authority.
+Check out the Motor Carrier Authority.

 Hours of Service & ELD Exemptions